Official Rules of NW Nations Baseball (1/1/2022)

 In all High School age groups (15u and above): No pitching limitations.

 Pitching Log: Managers will receive a pitching log at check-in.
 This log must be updated at all times and available to the opposing team prior to each game at the home plate meeting.
 Teams should monitor the opponent's pitching and report any violations.
 The tournament director can inspect the pitching log at any time.

-Pitching Violations: A violation of the pitching limitation is determined when the pitcher has delivered a pitch to the next batter after reaching the pitching limit.
+Pitching Limit Violations: A violation of the pitching limitation is determined when the pitcher has delivered a pitch to the next batter after reaching the pitching limit.

 The penalty for pitching rule violations at NW Nations tournaments will be: